Expert Tips for Safe Pizza Storage, Freezing, and Reheating Leftovers

 ✅ Key takeaway: Always store cooled pizza in a sealed container for up to 4 days.

-- Max 2 hours at room temp.
+- 2 hours normally

 Discover the Fastest way to defrost pizza dough without compromising its texture or taste, ready for your next pizza adventure